pratham2879/Stock_Market_Prediction_Model/README.md

 # Disclaimer:

-Stock market prediction involves inherent risks, and the models provided here may be inaccurate in some circumstances as well as in real life and are for educational and research purposes only.
+Stock market prediction involves inherent risks, and the models provided here may be inaccurate in some circumstances, including real-world scenarios and are solely intended for educational and research purposes only.
 Always conduct thorough research and consult financial professionals before making investment decisions.

 Happy predicting and investing!